spiral-learning/kitchenkiosk/README.md

-# Kitchen Order Display Kiosk
+# Kitchen Display System

-Displays orders in the kitchen from Meal Order Kiosks.
+Displays orders in the kitchen with orders received from Meal Order Kiosks.